thehanlab/dynamicLM/tutorials/theory-landmark-supermodel.md

 Suppose that individuals can experience one of $C$ types of failure ('causes').
 Competing risk analysis accounts for the probability of other causes of failure, by estimating the probability of a specific event while considering the presence of competing events.
 Each event (‘cause’) is modelled through a cause-specific hazard.

-To create the sliding landmark model, a separate cox model is fit to each dataset by maximizing the Cox partial likelihood to find the parameters $\beta(s)$: leading to a conditional hazard of the following form:
+To create the sliding landmark model, a separate cox model is fit to each dataset by maximizing the Cox partial likelihood to find the parameters $\beta(s)$ - leading to a conditional hazard of the following form:

 For a time $s \leq t \leq s+w$: